activisthandbook/activisthandbook/articles/join.md

 2. We will share our **guides for volunteers** to help you get started.

-3. Then you will **get together 5 to 10 people** to kickstart your local campaign.
+3. We will help you **get together 5 to 10 people** to kickstart your local campaign.

 Don't have much experience with activism yet?
 Don't worry!
 You will be able to learn from fellow change-makers around the world.